 Alissa Short, the owner and dog trainer at Mountain Dog Spa, provides supplemental media materials to help every dog training client succeed and accomplish training goals.
-These media resources range from a weekly podcast called Cashiers Canine Connection to YouTube videos on the Mountain Dog NC channel that demonstrate dog training techniques.
+These media resources range from a podcast called Cashiers Canine Connection to YouTube videos on the Mountain Dog NC channel that demonstrate dog training techniques.

 Holistic, Balanced Training